EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 ##### New Super Mario Bros Wii
 [Back to the Top](#community-creations-table-of-contents)

+Credit: `drone1313`

+**REQUIRES STEAMDECKGYRODSU TO BE INSTALLED**

-(Requires StemDeckGyroDSU) Comfortable button mapping for NSMB Wii, with run/hold set to X, jump to A, and spin/pickup to the right trigger.
+Comfortable button mapping for NSMB Wii, with run/hold set to X, jump to A, and spin/pickup to the right trigger.
 In-game gyro platforms can be tilted by tilting the Deck.

 ```
 [Profile]